Ferré-class submarine

-The Ferré class was a pair of submarines in service with the Peruvian Navy (MGP) during the period of the Great War.
-The first, BAP Teniente Ferré, was in service from 1912 to 1919.
+The Ferré class was a pair of submarines in service with the Peruvian Navy (MGP) during the period around and during World War I. The first, BAP Teniente Ferré, was in service from 1912 to 1919.
 The second, BAP Teniente Palacios, was in service from 1913 to 1919.
 Both were constructed by the French steel company Schneider-Creusot by the order of the MGP.

 Background

 Naval arms race

 After the decolonization of South America from colonial powers such as the Portuguese Empire and the Spanish Empire, many of the newly-independent nations sought to gain power over one another economically and militarily.
 Throughout the 19th and 20th centuries, it became increasingly clear to many regional powers that a well-developed navy would be crucial to asserting their dominance on the global stage.
 A strong navy could allow nations to increase their international market and influence through maritime trade and coastal dominance over their neighbors.
 This led to multiple naval arms races throughout the two centuries, including the notorious South American dreadnought race that saw South American naval powers such as Chile, Brazil, and Argentina purchasing or constructing some of the largest and most heavily armed warships at the time.